opendcs/opendcs/docs/source/resources-algorithms.rst

 Each Input and Weight Timeseries can be set "Ignore" missing values.
 If the weightTotal timeseries is not assigned, the algorithm will immediately exit.

-The algorithm is as follows assuming Tn are the input and T' is the output, and Q are the individual weights, and Q` the weightTotal.
+The algorithm is as follows assuming Tn are the input and T' is the output, and Qn are the individual weights, and Q` the weightTotal.

 T` = sum(Tn*Qn)/Q`